blinkboxbooks/blinkbox-network.objc/BBBAPI/README.md

 #BBBAPI

-The BBBAPI Project provides access to the blinkbox books REST API.
+The BBBAPI Project provides access to the `blinkbox books v1` REST API.

 ```